w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

 inserted into the relay chain itself, therefore heavily increasing footprint and resource requirements.
 However, HRMP currently serves as a fast track to implementing cross-chain interoperability.
-The upcoming replacement of HRMP is Cross-Chain Message Passing (XCMP), which, as intended, exchanges messages directly between parachains and only updates proofs and read-confirmations on chain.
+The upcoming replacement of HRMP is Cross-Chain Message Passing (XCMP), which exchanges messages directly between parachains and only updates proofs and read-confirmations on chain.
 With XCMP, vertical message processing is only used for opening and closing channels.

 ### Channels